prcerda/K10-Ansible-Install-Configure/Ansible_K10GKE/README.md

 ***Status:** Work-in-progress.
 Please create issues or pull requests if you have ideas for improvement.*

 # **Fully automated Kasten K10 installation and initial basic configuration with Ansible**
-Example of using Ansible to automate the installation and initial Kasten K10 configuration in **Azure Kubernetes Service (AKS)**, including:
+Example of using Ansible to automate the installation and initial Kasten K10 configuration in **Google Cloud Kubernetes Engine (GKE)**, including:
 * EULA agreement
 * Location Profile creation
 * Policy preset samples creation